opencomputeproject/onie/docs/design-spec/powerpc_nos_interface.rst

 To invoke the uninstall operation, the running NOS sets the ``onie_boot_reason`` U-Boot environment variable to the value ``uninstall`` (see :ref:`platform_ind_vars`), and then reboots the system.
-When the system starts up again ONIE, will see the ``onie_boot_reason`` and start the uninstall process.
+When the system starts up again, ONIE will see the ``onie_boot_reason`` and start the uninstall process.

 Following the uninstall process, the system returns to the